 An emulator is a program that allows you to run games belonging to a different platform on your PC.
 It copies the architecture of the system that it is trying to emulate.
-There are a lot of game emulators out there for different emulating purposes such as for emulating PS 2, Nintendo Entertainment System, etc. With these emulators you can also play the old games – and believe me playing these old games is really fun.
+There are a lot of game emulators out there for different emulating purposes such as for emulating PS 2, Nintendo Entertainment System, etc. With these emulators you can also play the old games – and believe me, playing these old games is really fun.

-PlayStation Game Emulators for Windows
+PlayStation Game Emulators for Windows PC

 Configuring the PCSX2 might be difficult for someone initially, but while using it you will learn everything.
 Loading and unloading ROMs is very easy on PCSX2.
 PCSX2 is a great Play Station emulator and is easy to use once you get the hang of it.
 As it is in active development, you may find bugs; for which fixes are being released regularly.
 If you are a PS2 owner then you can enjoy your games on your PC by just saving the contents of game discs to .iso file.

-There are lots of interesting features in ePCSXe, many different from those of PCSX2. ePCSXe has the ability to support plugins for video, audio and also offerd CD-ROM support.
+There are lots of interesting features in ePCSXe, many different from those of PCSX2. ePCSXe has the ability to support plugins for video, audio and also offered CD-ROM support.
 When you first initialize the emulator, it shows you a wizard that makes your configuration process easy to use.
-It will guide you step by step. ePCSXe showed the excellent performance and the plugin enhanced it more.
+It will guide you step by step. ePCSXe showed excellent performance and the plugin enhanced it more.
 Click here to download ePCSXe.

 VGS is an emulator by Connectix that allows you to enjoy PlayStation games on your PC.
 It was originally developed for Mac and then was ported to Windows soon thereafter.
 VGS has a good games library and you can run most of the PS games on VGS.

 VGS gained popularity as it supported most of the games that PS supported.
 Sony found VGS a threat and filed a lawsuit against Connectix, but the lawsuit ended in the favor of Connectix.
 So Sony bought over VGS and discontinued it!
-But you can find some older versions available on internet.
+But you can find some older versions available on the internet.

 Hope you liked our list of the PlayStation emulating software.
-Download them and start enjoying your old games that you loved to play.
+Download them and start enjoying the old games that you loved to play.
 You can enjoy your PS games by just inserting those original discs you have and simply booting them in any of the emulators.
 Happy emulating!